Dear Newsweek, We’re Not Dying

 Last week, Newsweek published an article listing three Michigan cities (Detroit, Flint and Grand Rapids) as three of America’s “dying cities”.
 Many people who live in the city were outraged, posting their opinions on Facebook, Twitter and the Newsweek article online.
 These comments from Newsweek’s site itself show how much love the residents of this city have for it.

 They used the most recent data from the Census Bureau on every metropolitan area with a population exceeding 100,000 to find the 30 cities that suffered the steepest population decline between 2000 and 2009.
-Not taking into account the outlying areas, or the amount of building and business that has been brought into the area.
+Not taking into account the outlying areas, or the amount of building and business that have been brought into the area.

 Grand Rapids Mayor George Hartwell, didn’t take too kindly to it, either.
 In a letter he wrote to Tina Brower, the editor of Newsweek, he listed the many accomplishments and steps forward Grand Rapids has made in the past few years.